SofiaAfendra/react-redux-workshop/README.md

 In this branch, you will be introduced to the useEffect hook and the localStorage browser API.
 You will use the useEffect hook to load/update state from the localStorage and calculate the winner of the game.

+## What is the useEffect hook?

+The useEffect hook is a function that allows us to perform side effects in our function components.
+Side effects are operations that are not directly related to the rendering of your component.
+This includes things like data fetching, setting up subscriptions, and manually changing the DOM.

 **Branch Task:**

 1. Use Game component's useEffect hook to load/update state from/to localstorage.
 2. If a winner exists, display their name in 'status' and clear the localstorage.

-> Hint: The read-only localStorage property allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions.
+> Hint: The read-only localStorage property allows us to access a Storage object for the Document's origin; the stored data is saved across browser sessions.

 The localStorage API has 2 common functions to set/get a value from local storage